swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-bentoml.md

-# Chapter 11: Save and load the model with BentoML
+# Chapter 11 - Save and load the model with BentoML

 ## Introduction

-The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of [BentoML](../tools.md), a powerful tool designed for easy packaging, deployment, and serving of Machine Learning models.
+The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of [BentoML](../tools.md), a tool designed for easy packaging, deployment, and serving of Machine Learning models.

-By transforming your model into a specialized BentoML model, it is possible to capture the essential metadata information that can then be used to load the model for future usage, unlocking true potential in facilitating seamless and efficient model deployment.
+By transforming your model into a BentoML model artifact, it is possible to load the model for future usage with all its dependencies.
+This will allow you to use the model in a production environment, share it with others, and deploy it to a cluster.

 In this chapter, you will learn how to: